-Pressure Ulcer Prevention at Home Study
+Pressure Ulcer Prevention at Home 2 Study

-We would like to hear from adults (over 18) who live at home with a long-term condition that limits movement.
-For example, Multiple Sclerosis (MS), Spina Bifida, Motor Neurone Disease (MND), Muscular Dystrophy (MD), Cerebral Palsy (CP) or Spinal Cord Injury (SCI).
-We would also like to speak to carers and personal assistants who support people at home.
+- People who live at home with a long-term condition that limits movement.
+For example, Multiple Sclerosis, Spina Bifida, Muscular Dystrophy, Cerebral Palsy or Spinal Cord Injury.

 What is a pressure ulcer?